Loading...

 Learning disabilities, such as dyslexia, attention-deficit/hyperactivity disorder (ADHD), or processing disorders, can affect reading, comprehension, or information processing.
 Accommodations may involve extended time, reading assistance, or assistive technology to level the playing field.

-Visual impairments, including low vision or blindness, require accommodations to ensure equitable testing.
+Visual impairments, including low vision or blindness, require MCAT accommodations to ensure equitable testing.
 Braille materials, enlarged font sizes, screen-reading software, or tactile graphics are examples of accommodations provided for individuals with visual impairments.

 Mental health conditions, such as anxiety disorders, depression, or post-traumatic stress disorder (PTSD), can significantly impact test performance.
 Accommodations may involve extended time, private testing environments, or the availability of mental health support during the exam.